 Investors in Environmental, Social, and Governance (ESG) funds currently face comparable challenges when making decisions about investments based on the available ESG factors that have been disclosed.
 Without concrete, specific, and reliable guidance, making significant investments could seem unsafe.

 There’s no reliable way to measure strategies across various funds or ascertain how effective advisers are in implementing stated ESG objectives.
 As a result, the Securities and Exchange Commission (SEC) has proposed new guidance.

 SEC Proposal for ESG Funds

-The SEC has introduced a proposal to streamline ESG disclosures among investment advisors, with the following key considerations for investment advisors and ESG funds.
+The SEC has introduced a proposal to streamline ESG disclosures among investment advisers, with the following key considerations for investment advisers and ESG funds.

-Investment advisors will be expected to disclose ESG factors and strategies in the prospectus, including specific desired impact of implementing stated strategies.
-Certain advisors will also need to disclose relevant information in client brochures.
+Investment advisers will be expected to disclose ESG factors and strategies in the prospectus, including specific desired impact of implementing stated strategies.
+Certain advisers will also need to disclose relevant information in client brochures.

 ESG-related statements and annual reports will need to be conveyed in a structured, machine-readable data language (Inline XBRL).

 Unit Investment Trusts (UITs) are to disclose the ESG strategy adopted to select their investment portfolios.